 verb “can”

-can; he cans; past canned, part. canned; ger. canning
+infinitive can; he cans; past tense canned; past part. canned; ger. canning

 After harvesting the peaches, we canned them to preserve their sweetness for the winter months.